julienvollering/DSMdepth/ms/ms.md

 Some of the variation between studies in quantifying these relationships is undoubtedly attributable to issues of spatial scale -- both the scaling of the topographic variables and the resolution of the peat depth analysis.

 Another set of variables related to peat depth are measurements of natural radioactivity from the ground surface.
-Gamma-ray spectrometry can survey the activity (decay counts per second) from radioactive isotopes in the earth’s crust: potassium-40, uranium-238, and thorium-232 [@reinhardtGammaraySpectrometryVersatile2019].
+Gamma-ray spectrometry can survey the activity (decay counts per second) from radioactive isotopes in the earth's crust: potassium-40, uranium-238, and thorium-232 [@reinhardtGammaraySpectrometryVersatile2019].
 These exist in bedrock (and mineral soils) and a peat overburden attenuates the radiation intensity at the surface.
 The degree of attenuation relates to properties of the overburden, especially composition and depth.
 Deep soil with high water content attenuates most [@beamishGammaRayAttenuation2013; @reinhardtGammaraySpectrometryVersatile2019].